biru-ka2/AI-SaaS-App/README.md

 Build and deploy a modern **AI-powered SaaS application** from scratch using the **PERN Stack (PostgreSQL, Express.js, React.js, Node.js)**.

-⭐ Key highlights of the website:
-- A clean, responsive **frontend** built with React and Tailwind CSS
-- Secure **user authentication & management** powered by Clerk
-- AI features integrated via APIs (like OpenAI / ClipDrop)
-- **Database-backed workflows** using PostgreSQL
-- A fully functional **REST API** with Express and Node.js
-- Cloud deployment for **production-ready hosting**
+The website features a clean and responsive frontend built with React and Tailwind CSS, secure authentication powered by Clerk, and AI tools integrated through APIs like OpenAI and ClipDrop.
+It uses PostgreSQL for database-backed workflows, a robust REST API with Express and Node.js, and is fully deployed on the cloud for a production-ready experience.

 ---